-Being a mother of two boys is no easy task!
-They are always hungry!!
-One thing that can be challenging as a mom of a toddler who is just starting on solid foods, and another toddler who is always hungry but can be very picky, is the dreaded question “what is there to eat?”
+Being the mother of two boys and now infant twins is no easy task.
+They are always hungry!
+One thing that can be challenging to a mom of a toddler who is just starting on solid foods and another toddler who is always hungry, but can be very picky, is the dreaded question, “what is there to eat?”
 When I first became a mom, nutrition for my children was fairly simple.
 I relied on warming up bottles or nursing my children as the sole form of their nutrition.
-I never paid attention to all the choices there are to choose from at the grocery store.
-However, as my oldest son approached his first birthday, a solid diet became way more important, and I realized there are many different options in the grocery store.
+I never paid attention to all the choices available at the grocery store.
+However, as my oldest son approached his first birthday, a solid diet became much more important, and I realized there are many different options in the grocery store.

-Here is a short list of things I often encounter and think about when heading to the grocery store:
+Here is a short list of things I often think about when heading to the grocery store:

 There is no scientific evidence that proves organic food is healthier or safer for your body than the conventional counterpart.
-It’s important to remember that just because food has been grown organically does not mean that it was grown completely free from pesticides.
-There are pesticides that are allowed for use in the production of organic crops.
+In fact, there are also very strict standards from the USDA and the Food and Drug Administration that convention farmers must follow to ensure food safety.
+If you’re worried about pesticides, it’s important to remember that just because food has been grown organically does not mean that it was grown completely free from pesticides.
+There are certain pesticides that are allowed for use in the production of organic crops.

-However, for the rest of the population, consuming food that contains gluten is not an unhealthy option.
+For the rest of the population, however, consuming food that contains gluten is not an unhealthy option.
 I have seen packaging that calls chicken, oatmeal and other items that do not contain the gluten protein, labeled as gluten-free.
-Gluten-free labeling has been used as a marketing tactic to make a product seem healthier to the consumers who buy them, however, going gluten-free is a food preference, not a threat to your food safety.
+Gluten-free labeling has been used as a marketing tactic to make a product seem healthier to the consumers who buy them.
+Just remember, going gluten-free is a food preference, not a food safety issue.

 The conclusion is there are many choices available to us, and it is up to us as consumers to make the choices that best fit our families.
 As mothers, we love our families and we will do whatever it takes to protect them.
-Be informed during that next grocery store visit and make the choices that fit your family’s needs.
-For me, I find comfort in feeding my family real food.
-I recognize that prepackaged foods that claim to be organic, gluten-free or GMO free may seem more “healthy,” but many of these labels are marketing fads designed to play into consumer fear.
-If we can teach our children good habits such as eating healthy proteins, fruits and vegetables we are doing our job correctly!
-We have so many regulatory agencies in the U.S. and food that is grown in the country is safe for us to consume no matter what method is used.
+For me, I find comfort in feeding my family “real food.”
+I recognize that prepackaged foods that claim to be organic, gluten-free or GMO-free may sound more “healthy,” but many of these labels are marketing fads designed to play into consumer fear.
+If we can teach our children good habits such as eating healthy proteins, fruits and vegetables we are doing our jobs correctly.
+We have so many regulatory agencies in the U.S., and food that is grown in this country is safe for us to consume no matter what method is used.
 We just need to decide what our preferences are.
 It’s important for us all to be informed when making selections.
-If you’re ever confused or need more information, reach out to a local university scientist, nutritionist or even a local farmer!
-We’ll help you separate fact from fiction and provide you with the tools to make good choices for your family!
+If you’re ever confused or need more information, reach out to a local university scientist, nutritionist or even a local farmer.
+We’ll help you separate fact from fiction and provide you with the tools to make good choices for your family.